TheSavageDev/context-talk/README.md

 Why do we split them?
 Because.

 Now we are going to save ourselves some nasty looking code later by putting it here.
-The `AProvider` will be a wrapper component for whever we want to use AContext.
+The `AProvider` will be a wrapper component for wherever we want to use AContext.

 ```js
 export function AProvider({ children }) {